 Bananas, pineapple, kiwi, dragon fruit, papaya, fresh coconut chunks, and mangos are just some of the chocolate fondue ideas to try.

 Sweetbreads are a fun way to add a little something different to your chocolate fondue dippers list.

 Raisin bread, date bread, carrot bread, banana bread, pumpkin bread, zucchini bread, and even bite-sized pieces of cinnamon rolls make good choices.

 Berries are some of the most popular things to dip in chocolate fondue.
 You can never go wrong with strawberries.

 Raspberries, blackberries, marionberries, blueberries, boysenberries, Tayberries, and Loganberries are other options.

 Kiwi, oranges, cherries, seedless grapes, apples, cantaloupe, and honeydew melon compliment chocolate well.

 You can also add dried fruit like dried apricots, figs, dates, papaya, pineapple, and apples.
 Chocolate Fondue Dippers should be soft enough to put on the fondue forks.
 Dried bananas wouldn’t work, for instance.
 You can use tongs for harder items.

-Waffles, ice cream bars, donut holes, scones, brownies, marshmallows, cream puffs, biscotti, granola bars, and potato chips (with tongs) are other chocolate fondue dippers to serve with chocolate fondue.
+Waffles, ice cream bars, donut holes, graham crackers, scones, brownies, marshmallows, cream puffs, biscotti, granola bars, and potato chips (with tongs) are other chocolate fondue dippers to serve with chocolate fondue.

 After you dip your item in chocolate fondue, you can add just a little more fun by dipping your fruit, cookie, cake, or anything else you desire in sprinkles or chopped nuts.